 What should I do if I was injured in a car accident?

 If you or someone you know was injured in a car accident in Florida and need legal assistance, the attorneys at the Lopez Law Group stand by ready to assist.
 We understand the complexities of a car accident and can walk you through the process.
 We understand what a good settlement offer is, and we will keep you informed and up to date on the process.
 We know that this is a very stressful time in your life, and we are here to be with you every step along the way.
 Our team of experienced attorneys can be reached at 727-933-0015.
-We can provide a free consultation and advise you whether or not we think you have a solid case and whether or not it is something you should pursue further.
+We can provide a case review and advise you whether or not we think you have a solid case and whether or not it is something you should pursue further.
 Our attorneys are standing by, give us a call today!